Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-copy all html files from current directory to parent directory
+move files with upper case characters to /tmp/u